 VibrantVS Canopy Height Model (CHM)

-This dataset release provides a small validation sample of canopy height model (CHM) data for select areas across the western United States.
-The data includes high-resolution GeoTIFF files for NAIP imagery, LiDAR-derived CHM, and VibrantVS CHM, allowing users to compare model outputs against benchmark LiDAR measurements.
+This dataset provides a small validation sample of canopy height data for select locations across the western United States.
+Each sample includes three aligned raster layers—NAIP imagery, a LiDAR-derived canopy height model, and the VibrantVS AI canopy height model—allowing users to compare modeled and observed canopy structure under identical spatial conditions.

 2. LiDAR-Derived Canopy Height Model (CHM)